-HEDDA LUNDQUIST AND WORM
+HEDDA LUNDQUIST MUST SAVE WORM

 CHEMIST MARTYR JINN